julianantonuccio/mercado-libre-challenger-front-end/README.md

 $ DEBUG= back-end:* npm start
 ```

-* Then use Nodemon for development, it compiles the project every time it detects a change. *
+* TIP: Use Nodemon for development, it compiles the project every time it detects a change. *

 For API calls use Axios since the calls are asynchronous and it returns `Promises` with which I can orchestrate the API requests and responses.
 As `Middlewares` I used Morgan, mostly to check when the server was called and the response time.
 Also use `Access-Control-Allow-Origin` to avoid errors between back-end and front-end connections.